nathan61619/gpu-data-scraper/README.md

 ## Dependencies
 - `requests`: Fetches web pages from the internet.
-- `BeautifulSoup`: Parses HTML content and extracts useful information.
+- `BeautifulSoup`: Parses HTML content and extracts information.
 - `pandas`: Handles and organizes data in tables.
 - `matplotlib.pyplot`: Creates graphs and visualizations.
 - `mplcursors`: Adds interactive hover functionality to graphs.